pettijohn/SqliteInit/README.md

 Folders/Files that do not start with numbers will be skipped.
 In other words, we only include it if it starts with `^\d+`

-In your app startup code, call `SqliteInit.Init()`, passing in the connection string and path to your migrations code.
+In your app startup code, call `SqliteInit.Init()`, passing in the connection or connection string and path to your migrations code.
 After applying migrations, it will automatically update `PRAGMA user_version` to match the number of the folder.
 Future migrations check the version number against the migrations folder numbers and upgade if required.

 Example: